Legal Lines

 Simple Step-by-Step

-1. Pick a state or use the zip codes shown below.
+1. Pick a state or use the linked zip codes shown below.

 2. Find an address.
 Use public sites like Z!llow or Redf!n to find addresses from a map.
-Don’t overthink it—send your postcard as a small, powerful voice in a big conversation.
-You never know who it might reach or inspire.
+Don’t overthink it—just choose an address that is not “for sale.”

 3. Write your postcard.
 Share a short, thoughtful message about the state of U.S. politics-keep it respectful.